Perdurantism: Stage theorists

+Comparison to exdurantism

-Recently its been argued that perdurantism is superior to exdurantism because exdurantism is too extravagant in counting ordinary objects in the world.
-Extravagant for the reason that objects in their entirety are bound to their momentary stages, and there is practically an interminable number of these stages, which is not reasonable when counting in the ordinary world.
+Recently, it has been argued that perdurantism is superior to exdurantism because exdurantism is too extravagant in counting ordinary objects in the world.
+That is, if each momentary stage of a persisting object's existence is to be counted as a unique object, the practically interminable number of these stages would make counting objects in the world an unreasonable task.
 An exdurantist claims a continuant to hold the same identity simply from this stage’s being similar to a subsequent stage, which is what makes the two stages temporal counterparts.
 Resemblance amongst momentary counterpart stages is insufficient to escape vagueness because similarity itself is vague.
 Similar in what way?
 By noting when there is a similarity amongst sortals and that there are adequate causal relations held between them, exdurantists avoid vagueness the best they can.
 Counterpart theorists follow the identity of a continuant from following the relationship among stages.
 The problem still lies that there is no clear cutoff point concerning what was and what was not a counterpart of the object and whether we can really attribute a causal relationship between the distinct momentary counterpart object-stages.